 Category 2 is physical shopping

-I have devided these into three categories.
-We will explore them as a shopping expedition in the supermarket and hopefully get support from the manager in how we make our desisions.
+I have divided these into three categories.
+We will explore them as a shopping expedition in the supermarket and hopefully get support from the manager in how we make our decisions.

 1. Quick buy, just popping in to get milk and bread etc.